 - See the definition of "Overload" in Article 100. - The NEC doesn't require electrical systems to be designed or installed to accommodate future loads.
-However, the electrical designer, typically an electrical engineer, is concerned with not only ensuring electrical safety (Code compliance), but also with ensuring the system meets the customers' needs, both of today and in the near future.
+However, the electrical designer (typically an electrical engineer) is concerned with not only ensuring electrical safety (Code compliance), but also with ensuring the system meets the customers' needs, both of today and in the near future.
 To satisfy customers' needs, electrical systems are often designed and installed above the minimum requirements contained in the NEC.
-But just remember, if you're taking an exam, licensing exams are based on your understanding of the minimum Code requirements. - (C) Intention.
-The Code is intended to be used by those skilled and knowledgeable in electrical theory, electrical systems, construction, and the installation and operation of electrical equipment.
-It isn't a design specification standard or instruction manual for the untrained and unqualified. - (D) Relation to International Standards.
+But just remember, if you're taking an exam, licensing exams are based on your understanding of the minimum Code requirements.

+(C) Relation to International Standards.
 The requirements of the NEC address the fundamental safety principles contained in the International Electrotechnical Commission (IEC) standards, including protection against electric shock, adverse thermal effects, overcurrent, fault currents, and overvoltage.
-Figure 90-2
+Figure 90-4